 The young pitcher spent all of 1963 and most of 1964 at Oklahoma City.
 During that time he married the former Virginia Lee Frykman, his college sweetheart, on October 26, 1963 in Oklahoma City.
 They met when she was a freshman at Syracuse and Dave was working on his master’s.

 Giusti started the 1965 season in Houston.
 The Astrodome would also open the season in Houston on April 12, 1965.
 Dave got a huge break when Don Larsen was traded to Baltimore, providing him with the opportunity become the team’s fifth starter.
 His first start was on April 26th.
-He shut out the Pirates 2-0 on four hits in his first major league start since1962.
-Dave won two out of his first three starts, as the Astros went on a ten-game winning streak until May 2nd.
+He shut out the Pirates 2-0 on four hits in his first major league start since 1962.
+Dave won his first four starts, and the Astros went on a ten-game winning streak until May 2nd.
 Although he began the year at 6-0, the young pitcher was plagued with bouts of inconsistency.
 Giusti finished the season at 8-7.

 The following three years, 1966-68, established Dave Giusti as a mainstay for a fine young pitching staff that featured Mike Cuellar, Larry Dierker, Chris Zachary, and Don Wilson.
 In a conversation with this writer, Giusti said the Astros’ pitching was excellent; the problem was a lack of offense.
 Manager Grady Hatton tried a non-traditional lineup, one that had his fastest men slotted in the first four spots.
 This idea produced minimal success.

 Dave had a “coming of age” season in 1966.
 He compiled a 15-14 record with a 4.20 ERA.
 The Astros finished in eighth place at 72-90, ahead of both the Cubs and Mets.
 Giusti pitched his best game of his career that season.